HelgeKrueger/bovine/docs/client_to_server_activitypub.md

 The ReactJS web frontend `buffalo` speaks with the python `bovine` running on a server using a "version" of [client to server activity pub](https://www.w3.org/TR/activitypub/#client-to-server-interactions).
 At least that is the goal.

+The python code behind the client to server only implementations is in `bovine.server.activitypub_client`.
+The code used by both client to server and server to server is in `bovine.server.activitypub`.
+Both are implemented as blueprints for quart, so if one doesn't want to support client to server, one simply not include the corresponding blueprint.

 ## Posting

 Posting is done pretty much as explained in the document.
 I'm still deciding what authentication is best.
 For the [munching cow](https://mymath.rocks/munchingcow), a version of http signatures is used.
 For the web frontend currently hard coded access tokens are used.